BUILDING A HARMONIOUS &

 with Psychological Safety and Social Mindfulness

-TEAM TRAINING & ADVISING
+TEAM LEARNING & ADVISING

 While every workplace situation is unique, this training framework is foundational for all.
 Achieving workplace diversity is the first step in the DEIB process, but it doesn't mean inclusive, harmonious collaboration is automatic.
 Ensuring inclusion safety through a company-wide culture of psychological safety is the second step that works to embrace and celebrate the gifts, talents, insights, and strengths of a diverse workforce.
 No company can have an inclusive, ethical culture of integrity without psychological safety in place equally for all employees - and without treating our fellow human beings with kindness regardless of our differences, there simply cannot be genuine inclusion throughout the workplace.
 Incorporating Mindful Awareness and Social Mindfulness skills as the third step creates a workplace culture that collectively works toward harmony and integration, and both heals past suffering and consciously prevents falling back into patterns of abusive behavior.
 Social Mindfulness is a key skillset for any successful workplace DEIB program.